 Safeguard valuables.
 Don't leave personal belongings and valuables unattended in a public place.
-Most indoor skydiving facilities provide a locker area for personal belongings.
 Check with the facility ahead of time about cost and availability of the facility's storage amenities.

-Ensure girls learn how to trampoline safely.
+Ensure Girl Scouts learn how to trampoline safely.
 All participants will be given instruction in safety and jumping rules.
-All legitimate centers provide instruction; it's up to the adult organizing the activity to ensure it takes place.
+All legitimate centers provide instruction; it is up to the adult organizing the activity to ensure it takes place.
 The operator must ensure that each participant receives instruction (in-person or video training) about potential risks and safety guidelines.
 Participants/guardians will sign a waiver that they have received the training.

 Obey rules.
-There should be clearly posted rules that prohibit roughhousing, double bouncing (when two jumpers land close to each other at the same time), and clothing that could be dangerous, such as belt buckles and studs, and loose objects like key chains.
+There should be clearly posted rules that prohibit roughhousing, double bouncing (when two jumpers land close to each other at the same time), clothing that could be dangerous (such as belt buckles and studs), and loose objects like key chains.